Supergravity realisations of $\lambda$-models: Supergravity solutions

 \subsubsection{Example 1: $\cM_6 \simeq {\rm AdS_6, \; AdS_4 \times H_2, \;AdS_3\times H_3,\; AdS_2 \times H_4, \; AdS_2 \times H_2 \times H'_2}$}

 Let us start with the assumption of a vanishing $F_4$, that is to say by setting $c_5 = c_6 = \dots = c_{16} = 0$.
-In this case, eq.s \eqref{CconstraintsM6CS2CS2_1} are trivially satisfied, while from eq.s \eqref{curvaturesM6CS2CS2} we get that
+Such a choice is justified below Table~\ref{Tab:SplitM6}.
+In this case, eqs. \eqref{CconstraintsM6CS2CS2_1} are trivially satisfied, while from eqs. \eqref{curvaturesM6CS2CS2} we get that

 In other words, the Ricci tensor on $\cM_6$ takes the form